ClutchReboot/GlitchTech/docs/Tools/Sqlite3/index.md

 ```

 ## SQL
-After you'ved descovered basic information about the target, use standard SQL queries.
+After you'ved discovered basic information about the target, use standard SQL queries.
 ```sql
 SELECT * FROM phpbb_acl_groups WHERE group_id == 0;
 ```